rockettheme/docs/Docs/joomla/basic/how_to_create_an_article.md

 Setting your article's category can help you to sort and set different types of content into different menus and pages within your Joomla site.
 It is the most basic level of sorting between articles.
 An article can only exist inside one category at a time, though you can create nested categories which allows you to be as specific or broad as possible when sorting with filters.

-Once you're done editing your article, you can save it and close the editing area using the options along the top of the page (point 3).
+Once you are done editing your article, you can save it and close the editing area using the options along the top of the page (point 3).

 The **Details Sidebar** (point 4) allows you to set the publishing status, access, featured toggle, language, and tags for your article.